Chapter 1

 Grapes contain various nitrogenous compounds such as amino acids, peptides, and proteins.
 Nitrogen containing compounds are important because they serve as the nutrient for yeast and lactic acid bacteria.

-Aroma and Flavor Compounds
+Aroma Compounds

 Click on the following topics for more information on the annual growth cycle of the grapevine.